Scale height: Scale height for a thin disk

 For a disk of gas around a condensed central object, such as, for example, a protostar, one can derive a disk scale height which is somewhat analogous to the planetary scale height.
-We start with a disc of gas that has a mass which is small relative to the central object.
+We start with a disc of gas that has a mass small relative to the central object.
 We assume that the disc is in hydrostatic equilibrium with the z component of gravity from the star, where the gravity component is pointing to the midplane of the disk: